-Last year’s final saw Crystal Palace secure their first major honour by upsetting Manchester City, as Eberechi Eze’s first-half strike proved to be the winner on a magical day for the Eagles.
+Last year’s final saw Palace secure their first major honour by upsetting Manchester City, as Eberechi Eze’s first-half strike proved to be the winner on a magical day for the Eagles, but there will be a different name on the trophy this year.

 QUICK LINKS